memryx/MxPrePost_python/README.md

-# PrePost Processing API
+# Mx Pipeline Package

-The Prepost class provides a unified interface for model pre-processing and post-processing, designed for seamless integration within YOLOv8 - YOLOv11 applications such as  detection, segmentation, and pose estimation.
+This package provides a unified interface for model pre-processing and post-processing, designed for seamless integration within YOLOv8 - YOLOv11 applications such as  detection, segmentation, and pose estimation.

 It handles tasks like:
 - Pre-processing: Frame preparation (e.g., resizing, normalization).